Seren-Hughes/eclipse_protocol/README.md

 | Premium | £69.99 | PC (Steam), Xbox, Nintendo |
 | Ultimate | £89.99 | PC (Steam), Xbox, Nintendo |

-**PlayStation:** Links externally to the official PlayStation Store for realism.
+**PlayStation:** _Links externally to the official PlayStation Store for realism as PlayStation does not support third-party license key sales._

 **MVP Approach:** Only the Standard Edition will be included for MVP - each platform version is stored as a separate product (unique SKU and license key).